Shankerthebunker62/WebsiteAutomation/README.md

 # "# WebsiteAutomation"

-<i>Protractor</i> Data-Driven Automation Framework using Excel data sheet for UI Object Repository as well as Test Data.
-This is a Action-Component based BDD model as Jasmine.
+<i>Protractor</i> Data-Driven Automation Framework using Excel UI Object Repository as well as Test Data.
+This is a BDD model using Jasmine.
+Each Method under script acts as a <i>Component<i> which loads a different data row for test case.
+The <i>Components<i> are called in mutiple tesrt scenarios of BDD under each <i>Specs<i> for test cases to be used.
 </br></br>

 # Pre-Requisite